-DEGREE AND CERTIFICATE PROGRAM FACULTY
+DEGREE PROGRAM FACULTY

 Southern States University's faculty is constantly growing and changing to better assist SSU students in gaining the knowledge they will need to succeed in the business community.
-Listed below are current degree and certificate program Faculty and the location(s) where they are teaching.
+Listed below are current degree and certificate program Faculty by location(s) where they are teaching.